creynders/backbone.whenthen/README.md

 ## dependencies

-* Despite the name `backbone.whenthen` does _NOT_ have a hard dependency on `Backbone`, however it does expect `Backbone.Events`-compatible instances to control.
+* Despite the name, `backbone.whenthen` does _NOT_ have a hard dependency on `Backbone`, however it does expect `Backbone.Events`-compatible instances to control.
 * `underscore` _is_ **required** shizzle though.

 ## usage